 Creating a garden can be a daunting prospect.
 But it can also be fun!
 We like to work closely with our clients from the outset to understand their needs and expectations, to help them achieve a garden that reflects both who they are and what they want.
 Our experience in gardening and garden design helps us to create practical yet beautiful gardens that belong to their landscape, whether in a town or country setting.

 Tara studied history and law at Oxford University and worked as an Environment and Planning lawyer in Australia before moving to London in 2000.
 She studied at the English Gardening School based at the Chelsea Physic Garden in 2008, moved to Kent later that year and studied the Royal Horticultural Society's Level II Horticulture course between 2008-2010.
 Tara has been working in garden design since then, developing her own style which combines structural formality with ecological passion.
-Tara has been described as having a 'quiet joy' about her and her enthusiasm and love of plants and design is undoubted.
-She describes her first visit to a trade plant nursery as like being a child in a sweet shop.
+As a member of the Chartered Institute of Horticulture, Tara has been described as having a 'quiet joy' about her and her enthusiasm and love of plants and design is undoubted.
 While working within the client brief, Tara tries to approach design in an environmentally and ecologically sound way.

 We create beautiful gardens that are an escape – a place to relax or entertain, play or just to be.
 We collaborate with excellent local contractors to deliver stunning planting design and hard landscaping that will stand the test of time.